cran/ssdtools/README.md

 mixture.
 Multiple distributions can be averaged using Akaike Information Criteria.
 Confidence intervals on hazard concentrations and proportions are produced by bootstrapping.

+`ssdtools` can handle censored data with two limitations.
+It is currently only possible to model average when the distributions have the same number of parameters and confidence intervals can only be estimated using non-parametric (as opposed to parametric) bootstrapping.

 ## Introduction